Photo Credit: Nitashia Johnson

 Make your research easier

-A few years back, I began creating free digital tools to help Black people research their family history more easily.
+A few years back, I began creating free digital tools to help Black families research their history more easily.
 There is a noticeable lack in the amount of genealogy tools for Black family historians and genealogists.
 I center Black families by providing them with the resources and expertise to share their ancestral stories.

 The Tools